hacspec/hax/examples/README.md

   First, make sure to have hax installed in PATH.
 Then:

-  * With Nix, `nix develop .#fstar-examples` setups a shell automatically for you.
+  * With Nix, `nix develop .#fstar` setups a shell automatically for you.

   * Without Nix:
     1. install F* `v2023.09.03` manually (see https://github.com/FStarLang/FStar/blob/master/INSTALL.md);